neverfap-deluxe/nfd-app/md/ARTICLES.md

 __TODO__

+- Article: Ways which people sabotage their recovery (not having a mental health routine, for example.)

 - Killing the complexity monster.
 - It's hard to struggle with what you understand
 - Creating healthy NeverFap expectations